What to eat in Madeira? 21 typical dishes to eat in Madeira

 When thinking about what to eat in Madeira the first thing that comes to mind is probably the famous Madeira banana and to drink the no less popular Poncha, but Madeira has so much more to offer.

 Blessed with fertile soils and a mild climate, Madeira is rich in exotic fruits and sugar cane, not to mention abundant fresh fish from the Atlantic.
-So when you come to Madeira, in addition to the levadas, waterfalls, and wonderful views, you also have to explore its gastronomy and the various typical dishes.
+So when you come to Madeira, besides the levadas, waterfalls, and wonderful views, you must also explore its gastronomy and the various typical dishes.

-In this article, we will examine the most typical Madeira dishes, the ingredients used, and the various traditions associated with them.
-Madeira has a favorable climate but it is also very mountainous.
-Life on the island and land exploration is rough and laborious.
-Being isolated in the middle of the ocean meant that Madeirans had to find ways to be self-sufficient which is also reflected in Madeiran cuisine.
+In this article, we will examine the most typical Madeira dishes, their ingredients, and the various traditions associated with them.
+Madeira has a favorable climate, but it is also very mountainous.
+Life on the island and land exploration are rough and laborious.
+Being isolated in the middle of the ocean meant that Madeirans had to find ways to be self-sufficient, which is also reflected in Madeiran cuisine.

 What to eat in Madeira – Soups